Skip to content

 image

-Each signal execution in DBLQH will gather up to five rows.
-This takes roughly from 2-3 microseconds to 20-30 microseconds or more.
-Thus even if a scan goes through 1 million rows, it will not cause real-time issues for other scans or key lookup operations.
+Each signal execution of SCAN_FRAGREQ in DBLQH will scan up to 16 rows at a time and then return these rows via the TRANSID_AI signal.
+It then sends a signal to itself to scan the next 16 rows in a new execution.
+Execution times range from about 2-3 microseconds to over 20-30 microseconds.
+Thus, even if a scan goes through 1 million rows, it will not cause real-time issues for other scans or key lookup operations.
 Such a scan will be divided up into hundreds of thousands of signal executions automatically.
-Thus millions of operations can execute on the same data in parallel with the scan operation even in this case.
+Thus, even in this case, millions of operations can execute on the same data in parallel with the scan operation.

 SCAN_TABCONF will normally report back rows read from multiple DBLQHs at a time.
-How many is completely dependent on current system load.
+How many are completely dependent on the current system load.

 SCAN_TABREQ carries two signal parts.
 One part is the interpreted program to execute on each row scanned.
 The second is an index bound (only used by range scans).